 - Do you need a keyboard?

-There are huge range of different sized tablets all with varying capabilities on offer.
-Everyone may have different needs, however gaming, business and media consumption are some examples of common uses of tablets.
-It's a good idea to begin by finding out exactly what you're wanting to do on your tablet as ultimately this will influence the model you buy.
+There is a huge range of different tablets all with varying capabilities on offer.
+Everyone may have different needs and certain tablets or specifications are more well-suited to some needs than others.
+It's a good idea to begin by finding out exactly what you're wanting to do on your tablet as ultimately, this will influence the model you buy.
 Keep this in mind as you read over the rest of the buying guide so you know what factors you should pay the most attention to.

 Choose your Operating System (OS)